The Goethe-Institut Award for New Translation

-The translation competition is open to British translators of literature who translate from German into the English language, including translators who have been resident in the UK for the past three years.
+Open to emerging British translators of literature who translate from German into the English language.

 Since 1965 the Schlegel-Tieck Prize has been awarded to the best translation into English from German, published by a British publishing house in the year prior to the award date.
 The prize is named after two important German writers of the Romantic period, namely August Wilhelm Schlegel (1767-1845) and Ludwig Tieck (1773-1853).
 Both are known for their excellent translations into German of Shakespeare's work.

-The prize is awarded in February each year at an awards ceremony in London, organised by the Society of Authors.
+The prize is usually awarded in February/March each year at an awards ceremony in London, organised by the Society of Authors.
 The winner receives £3,000.

-The Goethe-Institut London and the German Embassy have sponsored the prize, which is administered by the Society of Authors, for many years.
+The Embassy of the Federal Republic of Germany in London currently sponsors the prize, which is administered by the Society of Authors.

 Up to three judges are appointed each year.
-Together with the Translators' Association of the Society of Authors, and in collaboration with the prize’s sponsors, they decide on the winner, taking into account the original German works and their translations.
+Together with the Translators' Association of the Society of Authors they decide on the winner, taking into account the original German works and their translations.